Dr. Andrew Weil’s Tips: 10 Foods for Healthy Blood Sugar Levels

 Add these foods to your diet, as they may help lower blood sugar levels.

+- Green, leafy vegetables.
 Broccoli, spinach, and kale are good sources of fiber - which helps regulate blood sugar levels - and are high in vitamins A, C, and K as well.
 Plus, some studies have shown that eating vegetables can help prevent diabetes, so aim for four to five servings per day.

+- Beans and legumes.
 Beans of almost any variety as well as lentils are rich in folic acid, magnesium, potassium and soluble fiber - and are low-glycemic-load foods.
 Make sure you get one to two servings per day.

+- Cabbage.
 A very low-glycemic index food (near zero!), cabbage is high in fiber, low in calories, inexpensive and versatile.
 It's especially useful for stabilizing blood-sugar levels because it converts to sugar very slowly in the body.
 Try eating more slaw, sauerkraut or kimchi.

+- Okra.
 This southern staple is high in soluble fiber - which slows down the digestion of carbohydrates and can help stabilize blood sugar - and is also a low glycemic-index food.
 Try adding it to your next pot of soup.

+- Onions.
 This kitchen staple is more than a tasty addition to many dishes - onions offer blood-sugar lowering effects.

+- Maitake mushrooms.
 One of Dr. Weil's favorites, maitake not only contain compounds that enhance immune function, but in one study people with type 2 diabetes were given maitake along with diabetes medication, and the result was lower blood sugar readings.
 Cook some up and serve them as a side dish!

+- Underground vegetables.
 Also known as "tubers," veggies such as leeks, potatoes and yams have been shown in studies to lower or return to normal high blood sugar levels.

+- Brewer's yeast.
 Rich in essential amino acids and B vitamins, brewer's yeast may also lower blood sugar in people with type 2 diabetes, and may improve glucose tolerance, increase insulin sensitivity, and lower cholesterol as well.
 Shake some on your next batch of popped corn!

+- Prickly pear.
 The green pads of this plant are called nopal, and is more than a staple in Mexican cuisine - it is very low on the glycemic index and may have blood-sugar-lowering effects.
 Look for it at specialty or ethnic grocers.

+- Bitter melon.
 When cooked and added to other dishes, bitter melon will impart a unique flavor that may help glucose tolerance of people with type 2 diabetes, and help keep blood sugar levels in the normal range.

-If you have any questions, please see me at Norwell Athletic Club (NAC).
+For more information, please see me at Norwell Athletic Club (NAC).

 Yours in Health,

 Owner of Simplify Holistic Nutrition